mikegloudemans/insulin-resistance-colocalization/README.md

 # Insulin Resistance Colocalization Analysis

-Analysis performed by Mike Gloudemans
+Analysis performed by Mike Gloudemans and Brunilda Balliu

-With contributions from Brunilda Balliu, Ivan Cárcamo-Oribe, Abhiram Rao, Joshua Knowles, Erik Ingelsson, Matthew Durrant, Stephen Montgomery, and Thomas Quertermous
+With contributions from Matthew Durrant, Martin Wabitsch, Erik Ingelsson, Thomas Quertermous, Joshua Knowles, Stephen Montgomery, and Ivan Cárcamo-Oribe

 You can view PDFs of the full heatmaps for all tested loci at https://zenodo.org/record/4659095.